mrparker909/matthew-parker/content/authors/admin/_index.md

 # About Me

-Matthew Parker is a student of Statistics at the University of Victoria (UVic).
-His research interests include abundance modelling using INAR and N-Mixture methods, machine learning techniques, manifold regression, and applications to health care.
+Matthew Parker is a student of Statistics at the University of Victoria, a student researcher at the University of British Columbia, and a founding member of [DSS Blogs](https://dss-ialh.rbind.io/).
+His research interests include abundance modelling using INAR and N-Mixture methodologies, machine learning techniques, manifold regression, and statistical applications to health care.
 He graduated from the Visual and Automated Disease Analytics training program in 2019.